 Reliable Water Access and Nutrition

-When people think of agricultural inputs, they often think of factors like fertilizer and seeds.
-More crucial than any of these inputs, however, is something much simpler – water.
-Water is a vital resource for growing crops, but erratic or scarce rainfall in many parts of the world significantly constricts crop and livestock production.
+When people think of farm inputs, they often think of factors such as fertilizers and seeds.
+However, more important than all these inputs is something much simpler : water.
+Water is a vital resource for wing crops, but erratic or scarce rainfall in many parts of the world significantly constricts crop and livestock production.
 Water is also vitally important to human health and wellbeing.
 Access to clean water for drinking and hygiene can prevent diseases like diarrhea and parasite infections, and the use of irrigation can help farmers grow more nutritious fruits and vegetables and can stabilize food production and availability during dry seasons.

 In Africa south of the Sahara (SSA), more than 60 percent of the population lives in rural areas where rainfed agriculture is the main or only source of livelihood.
 Only 6 percent of SSA’s cultivated area is currently irrigated..
 A recent IFPRI discussion paper by Laia Domènech, “ Is Reliable Water Access the Solution to Undernutrition?
 A Review of the Potential of Irrigation to Solve Nutrition and Gender Gaps in Africa South of the Sahara ”, argues that there is great potential for expanding irrigation in Africa south of the Sahara and that such development could have important ramifications for undernutrition in the region.